 My puppy turns into a crazed land shark at 8PM!

 What if a yelp or short break in play isn’t enough to stop your puppy when they are especially excited?
 You’ll need to stop play abruptly, and leave the play area.
 Dogs are most active in the morning and evening, so plan accordingly.
 If you initiate play when your puppy is calm, and practice ‘go wild and freeze‘ games a lot, your puppy will get very good at managing their excitement, will learn to play softer to keep the game going, and will calm down quickly when you give the signal.
 What is the signal?
 If your puppy bites you too hard or becomes too rough, yelp loudly and stand up, arms up, nose up, possibly even turning around and leaving.
 It helps to play in their exercise pen or somewhere that you can safely leave them if you need to exit.
+Tying them to a tree or other sturdy post while you play lets you simply walk away to end the game when puppy gets too rough.

 What if My Puppy is Chewing or Destroying Objects or Furniture?